 - Radio and television announcements through local and regional media

 - safe@Georgian app

-10.6 Academic accommodations due to on-campus delivery during the COVID-19 pandemic
+10.6 Academic accommodations due to the COVID-19 pandemic

-All persons, including students, faculty and staff, who are on campus will abide by Georgian College’s COVID-19 Reporting Symptoms and Direct Contact Protocol.
-During this special circumstance, where a student is unable to complete on-campus course work due to COVID-19 protocols, the student must notify the faculty immediately by email, and where possible, at least 24 hours prior to the start of the evaluation.
-Please refer to section 7.2.2: Academic accommodations regarding required documentation to support absences.
+All persons, including students, faculty, and staff, who are on campus will abide by Georgian College’s pandemic policies.
+During this special circumstance, where a student is unable to complete on-campus course work due to protocols, the student must notify the faculty immediately by email, and where possible, at least 24 hours prior to the start of an evaluation.
+Please refer to section 10.2: Academic accommodations regarding required documentation to support absences.

 Where students may not be able to complete the course work, alternate options such as withdrawal without academic penalty (WD) for the course, an incomplete grade (IN) or a pass by aegrotat (AEG) may be considered.
-Please see section 4: Academic grade record and promotion for academic grade definitions.
-Typically, if the student can’t complete the course, the student will be required to register for the course in a future semester.
+(Section 5: Academic grade record and promotion).
+Typically, if the student cannot complete the course, the student will be required to register for the course in a future semester.